 7.1 Should any candidate have concerns that their APP is not providing the service that they expect, or is behaving in a way that is inconsistent with the standards required in terms of administration, tuition or examinations, they should first take this up with their APP.
-If this does not lead to a satisfactory resolution, candidates are asked to contact our APP Administration Team, appadmin@wset.co.uk.
+If this does not lead to a satisfactory resolution, candidates are asked to contact our Quality Assurance Team, qa@wsetglobal.com.
 Please note that all complaints will be dealt with confidentially, but WSET Awards cannot act on anonymous complaints.